renkun-ken/pipeR/README.md

 With `~`, side-effect operations can be easily distinguished from mainstream pipeline.

-A easier way to print the intermediate value it to use `(? expr)` syntax like asking question.
+An easier way to print the intermediate value it to use `(? expr)` syntax like asking question.

 ```r
 mtcars %>>%